 While certain components of the wealth management process can feature guaranteed solutions, it’s important to understand that, more often than not, the planning and management process is about probabilities arrived at through extensive back-testing and ‘stress-tests’ using sophisticated technology combined with common sense.

-For those for whom a lifetime of income is less of an issue than wealth preservation and management, you can learn more about the IFG approach to asset management by downloading the IFG Investment Philosophy.
+You can learn more about the IFG approach to asset management by downloading the IFG Investment Philosophy.
 You’ll find it straightforward.

 For those with larger portfolios and desiring to use institutional management, you can review IFG’s screening and selection process for institutional managers here.